Image of Cardiac wave background

 IMPARTIAL PARTY

-The PulsePoint Foundation is a neutral overseer of the registry, does not sell AEDs or provide consumables or maintenance services, and impartially supports all device manufacturers and industry partners.
-The Foundation does not recommend one device over another.
-The AED you choose should be simple and easy to use.
+The PulsePoint Foundation is a neutral overseer of the registry.
+It does not sell AEDs, provide consumables, or offer maintenance services, and it impartially supports all device manufacturers and industry partners.
+The Foundation does not recommend specific vendors or devices.

 ZOLL NATIONAL AED REGISTRY